dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 * The exception will not be handled.
 * Exception filters will not handle the exception.

-Consider issuing a challenge when an exception occurs in an authorization filters.
+Consider issuing a challenge when an exception occurs in an authorization filter.

 Learn more about [Authorization](xref:security/authorization/introduction).